ym2151-log-editor

 Future Enhancements

-- Editing register address and data values for inserted events.
+- Editing register addresses and data values for inserted events

 Project Goals